Your Complete Dyslexia Support Hub

 Supporting Your Dyslexic Child

-Daily strategies and emotional support
+Daily strategies and emotional support at home

 PDFHomework Help Strategies

-Making homework less stressful
+Making homework less stressful — practical tools and routines

 PDFAdvocating for Your Child

-Working with schools and IEPs
+Working with schools, SEN processes, and IEPs/EHCPs

-PDFBuilding Confidence
+PDFBuilding Confidence at Home

 PDFTeacher Resources